NuNetwork/documentation/_kb/rpc-api.md

 `addmultisigaddress <nrequired> <'["key","key"]'> [account]`

-Add a nrequired-to-sign multisignature address to the wallet
+Adds a _nrequired-to-sign_ multi-signature address to the wallet

 ### backupwallet

 `backupwallet <destination>`

-Safely copies wallet.dat to destination, which can be a directory or a path with filename.
+Safely copies _wallet.dat_ to destination, which can be a directory or a path with filename.

 ### checkwallet